Ramzi bin al-Shibh: Connections to 9/11 attacks

-Al-Shibh interacted extensively with the hijackers.
+Bin al-Shibh interacted extensively with the hijackers.
 In August 2000, Ziad Jarrah tried to enroll bin al-Shibh in a Florida flight school.
 Bin al-Shibh sent money via wire transfer on September 25, 2000, to Marwan al-Shehhi in Florida.
 In August 2001, bin al-Shibh sent approximately $14,000 to Zacarias Moussaoui, using the alias Ahad Sabet, a few days after receiving transfer of $15,000 from Hashim Abdulrahman in the United Arab Emirates.

-According to the Al Jazeera reporter Yosri Fouda's documentary, Top Secret: The Road to September 11, three weeks prior to the attacks, Saeed al-Ghamdi is believed to have used the name "Abdul Rahman" to message bin al-Shibh online (who was posing as a girlfriend), writing a reference to two military/governmental targets and two civilian targets, 19 hijackers and 4 hijacked planes:
+Three weeks prior to the attacks, Saeed al-Ghamdi is believed to have used the name "Abdul Rahman" to message bin al-Shibh online (who was posing as a girlfriend), writing a reference to two military/governmental targets and two civilian targets, 19 hijackers and 4 hijacked planes:

 The first semester commences in three weeks.
 Two high schools and two universities. ...
 This summer will surely be hot ...19 certificates for private education and four exams.
 Regards to the professor.
 Goodbye.

-Bin al-Shibh later said that Mohamed Atta had phoned him on the morning of August 29 to give a similar coded message revealing the date of the attacks.
+Bin al-Shibh later said that Atta had phoned him on the morning of August 29 to give a similar coded message revealing the date of the attacks.